xloem/mecode/docs/quick-start.md

 ```

 ## Visualization
-The graphics backend can be specified when calling the `view()` method and providing one of the following as the `backend`:
+The graphics backend can be specified when calling the `view()` method and providing one of the following as the `backend` argument:

 <div class="annotate" markdown>
 - `2d` -- 2D visualization figure